-Following a dog liver disease diet is an important treatment tool for dogs with compromised liver function.
-A dietary change for a pet with canine liver disease (CLD) helps the liver regenerate while also ensuring your dog is consuming the appropriate foods.
-Some foods have the ability to help the liver heal, whereas others can cause more harm than good.
+Feeding your pooch a liver disease diet is an important part of caring for a dog with liver problems.
+A dietary change for a pet with canine liver disease (CLD) means making sure your dog is consuming foods that are safe for their liver, like blueberries, fish, and zucchini.
+Some foods can help the liver heal, but others may cause more harm than good.

 - Provide good nutrition to maintain energy and health.

 - Promote liver regeneration and reduce stress on the organ.